ALASdoo/alasdoo.uiskel/README.md

 -------------
 To use the full potential of the retina screens, we should provide images in double the resolution.
-The filename of these images should be the same as the regular one's, just with a '@2x' postfix (image.png and image@2x.png).
+The filename of these images should be the same as the original one's, just with a '@2x' postfix (image.png and image@2x.png).
 Also you need to put a 'retina' class attribute to the image tag in order for it to be switched for retina displays.
 If the image is set by CSS, there is a neat less mixin that can be used for it: